marti-mcfly/nn-verification-assessment/README.md

 # Data

-EXPLAIN THE PERFORMANCE DATA, how is it organised
+Contains all collected performance data.
+The ```cpu``` sub-folder contains the individual ```.csv``` files separating between MNIST and CIFAR as well as network category, and contains performance data for all considered verifiers, epsilons, networks in the given category and test images.
+The data file further contains the total running time and whether the verification problem instance was found to be sat/unsat or unsolved.
+The ```gpu``` folder is structured similarly.

 # Scripts

 ## Input

 The input for this script consists of all ```.csv``` files found in ```performance_data```.
-The ```cpu``` sub-folder contains the individual ```.csv``` files separating between MNIST and CIFAR as well as network category, and contains performance data for all considered verifiers, epsilons, networks in the given category and test images.
-The data file further contains the total running time and whether the verification problem instance was found to be sat/unsat or unsolved.
-The ```gpu``` folder is structured similarly.

 ## Output